hfink/pixelnoir/README.txt

     ./tools
-        Some python scripts required for code generation, release engineering and a PL-system based tree generator (might not be functional atm).
+        Some python scripts required for code generation, release engineering and a PL-system based tree generator.

     ./common
         Files that are required by the player and bakery.
+This folder also contains the description of our own file rtr-format.

     ./build
         Build output of all projects.